Art Acoustic “X-Mas in the Woods” (2010)

 Self Released

-Buy: 7Digital MP3 | Apple Music | Amazon MP3 | Amazon.uk MP3 | Spotify
+Buy: 7Digital MP3 | Apple Music | Amazon MP3 | Amazon.uk MP3 | Spotify (not in the U.S.)

-If you did a quick survey of what I’ve been writing about lately, a lot of the music has been a bit critical, sad, profane and perhaps a bit silly at times.
+If you did a quick survey of what I’ve been writing about lately, a lot of the music has been a bit critical, sad, profane, and perhaps a bit silly at times.
 Yeah, I do like that stuff, no doubt about it.
 Just hook me up and feed it to my veins directly.

 But… as I do… I am also a sucker for music that feels wonderfully genuine.
 2019’s Winter EP is exactly this – beautiful and genuine.
-Cecilia Ebba and Emma Miller are two extremely talented writers and vocalists, and they sound so good together that you could easily be mistaken to believe that they do this all the time!
+Cecilia Ebba and Emma Miller are two extremely talented writers and vocalists, and they sound so good together that you could easily be mistaken for believing that they do this all the time!
 But no, London-based Swede Cecilia Ebba and Scotland-based Emma Miller have only collaborated on this one-off Christmas EP!
 The songs are thoughtful, loving, nostalgic, and fucking beautiful.
-The leadoff track, “Snowy Roads,” is simple in premise, and brilliant in execution.
-The vocal lines make turns that you wouldn’t expect, but love, and then the chorus begins and in come these beautiful strings.
+The leadoff track, “Snowy Roads,” is simple in premise and brilliant in execution.
+The vocal lines make turns that you wouldn’t expect, but love, and then the chorus begins, and in come these beautiful strings.
 While I was already taken with the vocals in “Snowy Roads,” we haven’t even seen what these two voices can do together until the second track, “Apple Tree.”
 This lullaby to an apple tree is a fantastic premise to create a beautiful visual of a calm, snowy winter night, made only more spectacular by their interwoven voices.
 “December” sounds like a sister to “Snowy Roads,” with its spare piano bed and scaled-back harmonies (in comparison to “Apple Tree”).
 This one might get you, with its lyrics of lost love, but the holidays are gonna do that to you anyways, and it might as well sound this good.
 The finale (to me) is actually the next-to-last track, “Winter.”
 I don’t think there is an instrument on this track, it is all their beautiful layered vocals.
 This song has some of their best lines as well: “The aches and pains of yesterday unravel in the warmth. / So lay me down in winter snow / and watch it all melt away.”
 That is some truly gorgeous stuff.

 So yeah, they also have a very nice version of “Silent Night” as well.
-Technically that is the closer… but I’m here for the originals.
+Technically, that is the closer… but I’m here for the originals.

 If there is justice in the world, this record will be released by a fantastic label on a beautiful 10″ record.
-I’ve added it to my vision board, now it is up to you, universe.
+I’ve added it to my vision board.
+Now it is up to you, universe.

 Bottom Line: Front to back, this record is undeniably good.
 To have an EP with four original songs that are this strong… this record deserves both your attention and your money because you are going to want to listen to this for years to come.